 Hot Yoga in the Comfort of Your Home

-The practice of yoga has dated back to well over 5,000 years ago… For many, they’ve used it as their form to meditate.
-Others, however, use yoga to unleash their body’s natural ability to heal.
-It builds physical strength, harmony, and awareness both in the mind and body.
+The practice of yoga dates back well over 5,000 years… Many people use it as a form of meditation.
+Others, however, use yoga to unleash their body’s healing ability.
+It builds physical strength, harmony, and awareness in the mind and body.
 It’s also a very good way to relax and de-stress.
-One of the most popular styles of yoga that has recently come to the forefront of fitness is called hot yoga.
+Hot yoga is one of the most popular styles of yoga that has recently come to the forefront of fitness.

 What exactly is hot yoga?

-In the simplest of terms, hot yoga is a type of yoga performed in hot, humid conditions.
+In the simplest of terms, hot yoga is performed in hot, humid conditions.

-You might be thinking, “Wait… If it needs hot and humid conditions, how can I do this at home?
-I can’t create an indoor climate.
+You might be thinking, “Wait… How can I do this at home if it needs hot and humid conditions?
+I can’t create an indoor climate.”

 You can’t?
 We’ll see about that.
 Keep reading …